mikaeldusenne/haskupcake/README.md

 -- |search in all the available resources searchPath' node = searchPath node ""
 ```

 This will perform a breadth-first search on all the available paths and return the first one with the same name as the one you provided, or nothing if it didn't find anything.
-Use it with a bit of patience at hand, because one HTTP request has to be performet at each step, and it can take a long time to complete.
+Use it with a bit of patience at hand, because one HTTP request has to be performed at each step, and it can take a long time to complete.

 ### Querying data

 the `query` function takes a list of `Variable`, a list of `Where` clauses, and builds a JSON body out of them and sends it to PIC-SURE's runQuery.
+Thoses types are defined in the `PicSure.Type` module.

 You'll get back a query ID, which you can use with `resultStatus`, `resultAvailableformats` and `resultDownload`.